KuyaMecky/Yono-Promo-Codes-WordPress-Plugin/Readme.md

 * **Scheduling & Countdowns**

-  * Promos: “Starts in… / Ends in… / Expired”
+  * Promos: "Starts in… / Ends in… / Expired"
-  * Games: “Launches in…” with automatic switch to Live
+  * Games: "Launches in…" with automatic switch to Live

 * **Beautiful UI**